doggenyberg/MatchDagBot/README.md

 Logs are generated for bot events and errors.
 By default, logs are output to the console.
 You can modify the logging configuration in the code if needed.

 ## Troubleshooting
 - **Bot not sending updates**: Ensure the bot has permission to send messages in the configured channels.
-Verify that the football API is returning valid data.
+Verify that the Sports API is returning valid data.
 - **Command Errors**: Ensure commands are used correctly and the bot has appropriate permissions.